 The film takes male homosociality as one of its main subjects, and so, fittingly, the close friendship between Captain Aubrey and Dr. Maturin (an also excellent Paul Bettany) serves as the film’s center.*** Aubrey technically outranks Maturin, so it’s not truly a relationship of equals; but Aubrey treats Maturin as a confidant and sometime advisor.
 Aubrey and Maturin seem to hold each other in genuine high regard, and their mutual respect forms the foundation of their relationship.
 In fact, these two men respect each other enough to remain friends even as they almost constantly disagree with one another.
 Their opposing approaches to life lay out the final thematic preoccupation of the film.

 I love Master and Commander most of all for the way that it captures the rhythm of pursuit.
 On the one hand, Master and Commander is literally about the thrill of the chase—the HMS Surprise follows the French privateer Acheron for the entirety of the film’s runtime.
 Aubrey has orders to engage the Acheron and hopefully take her; what little plot the movie has revolves around this objective.
-Weir stages three confrontations between HMS Surprise and the Acheron, and each encounter thrills in its own distinct way.
+Weir mounts three battles between HMS Surprise and the Acheron, and each encounter thrills in its own distinct way.
 Watching Aubrey and his men outwit the superior French ship through various clever means proves to be an undeniable pleasure.
 Most of the film’s budget went into the action set pieces, and the practical effects on display are spectacular.